RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 Scaling the kernel of GaSP for model calibration was introduced in \cite{gu2018sgasp}, where the random $L_2$ distance between the discrepancy model was scaled to have more prior probability mass at small values, as small distance indicates the computer model fits the reality well.
-Note that we leave $\sigma^2$ as a free parameter estimated by data, and thus S-GaSP is a flexible model of discrepancy.
+Note that we leave $\sigma^2$ as a free parameter to be estimated from data, and thus S-GaSP is still a flexible model of discrepancy.

-In \pkg{RobustCalibration}, we implemented the discretized S-GaSP to scale the random mean squared error between the reality and computer model:
+In \CRANpkg{RobustCalibration}, we implemented the discretized S-GaSP to scale the random mean squared error between the reality and computer model:

 with the subscript `d' denoting discretization, and the density of $Z_d$ is defined as